Tradeshift

-Tradeshift is a cloud based business network and platform for supply chain payments, marketplaces, and apps.
+Tradeshift is a cloud based business network and platform for purchase-to-pay automation, supply chain payments, marketplaces, virtual cards and supply chain financing.
 Its 2018 round of funding, led by Goldman Sachs, raised US$250 million at a valuation of $1.1 billion, giving the company unicorn status.
-Tradeshift is Headquartered in San Francisco, California.
-Tradeshift serves 300 companies and has reprocessed over $1Trillion USD through transactions.
+Tradeshift is headquartered in San Francisco, California and has offices in London, Copenhagen, Bucharest and Kuala Lumpur.
+Tradeshift has reprocessed over $1 trillion USD through transactions on its network.